amandaguglieri/hackinglife/docs/thick-applications/tca-traffic-analysis.md

 **1.** DVTA application sends traffic to port 21, so to intercept it we configure MITM_relay to be listening on port 21.

-**2.** mitm_relay encapsulates the application traffic )no matter the protocol, into HTTP protocol so BurpSuite can read it
+**2.** mitm_relay encapsulates the application traffic (no matter the protocol) into HTTP protocol so BurpSuite can read it.

 **3.** Burp Suite will read the traffic.
 And we can tamper here our code.

-**4.** mitm_relay will "unfunnel" the traffic from the HTPP protocol into the raw one
+**4.** mitm_relay will "unfunnel" the traffic from the HTPP protocol into the raw one.

 **5.** In a lab setup FTP server will be in the same network, so to not get in conflict with mitm_relay we will modify FTP listen port to 2111.
 In real life this change is not necessary